photoprism/photoprism-docs/docs/developer-guide/machine-learning/vision.md

 **Key Advantage:** You can run the resource-heavy Vision service on a separate, more powerful machine with a GPU, while your main PhotoPrism instance runs on a less powerful server or NAS.

+!!! warning "Security Notice"
+    The PhotoPrism Vision service does not currently implement authentication.
+For security reasons, it should only be used within a secure private network and should not be exposed to the internet or untrusted networks.

 ### Step 1: Set Up the PhotoPrism Vision Service

 1. Create a new, empty folder on the machine where you want to run the Vision service.